bio-phys/asyncmd/docs/source/api.rst

 in general for any situation where the time integration should be stopped on given criteria (as opposed to after a fixed number of integratiopn steps or when a given walltime is reached).
+There is also a handy function to create a transition, i.e. a trajectory that connects to (different) conditions from two conditional propagation runs ending in different conditions, the :py:func:`asyncmd.trajectory.construct_TP_from_plus_and_minus_traj_segments` function.
+It is most likely usefull for users implementing some form of pathsampling.

 Trajectory
 ----------